jannikmi/timezonefinder/README.rst

 ============

-Installation with conda: see instructions at `conda-forge feedstock<https://github.com/conda-forge/timezonefinder-feedstock>`__
+Installation with conda: see instructions at `conda-forge feedstock <https://github.com/conda-forge/timezonefinder-feedstock>`__

 Installation with pip:
-(install the dependencies)
-then in the command line:
+in the command line:

 ::